phekno/containers/README.md

 ## Containers

-_An opinionated collection of container images_ for my home.
+_An opinionated collection of container images_

 </div>